tkd-nonprofit/tkd-nonprofit.github.io/docs/_posts/2024-08-03-importance-of-community.markdown

 **Enhanced Motivation**

 Motivation can sometimes wane, but being surrounded by like-minded individuals who are working towards similar goals keeps the motivation high.
 Witnessing the progress of others inspires you to push harder and stay focused on your own goals.

-## My Journey: Why I Started {{ site.school_name }}

-The importance of community is deeply personal to me.
-When I was a teenager, I trained at a community center, and it was the folks and parents who supported the program that made a significant impact on my life.
-The sense of community and the support I received instilled a strong work ethic and discipline in me.
-I made lasting friendships and learned valuable life lessons that have stayed with me.

-Starting {{ site.school_name }} was my way of giving back and recreating that positive environment for others.
-I wanted to build a place where everyone feels welcome, supported, and encouraged to reach their full potential.
-Our community is the cornerstone of our organization.

 ## How to Get Involved and Support Each Other